 Staff use an assessment software program (Insight) to both record and monitor pupil progress in Geography.
 Assessment is an ongoing process and is used to identify and enhance pupil learning.
 Staff use this information to analyse pupil strengths to identify and ‘gaps’ in pupils’ geographical knowledge and skills.
-The Long Term Plan clearly shows the assessment objectives that will we addressed in a particular theme/topic.
+The Geography Progression clearly shows the assessment objectives that will we addressed in a particular theme/topic.
 The subject leader uses information from this to present to staff and governors.

 Staff Subject Knowledge and Continuous Professional Development